Mrsdwang/LittleDllInjectionTool/README.md

 	[for \"-i\"mod, this parameter is limited to 5,not including 0.]
 	1. DLL injection via CreatRemoteThread() or via NtCreateThreadEx() if OS version is vista or later
 	2. DLL injection via QueueUserAPC()\n"));
-	3. DLL injection via SetWindowsHookEx(),The Expot Function of Dll should own \"Poc\" Function
+	3. DLL injection via SetWindowsHookEx(),The Expot Function of Dll should own "Poc" Function
 	4. DLL injection via RtlCreateUserThread()
 	5. DLL injection via ReflectiveInjection()